connellsharp/Firestorm/README.md

 PM> Install-Package Firestorm.Engine.EntityFramework
 ```

-See the [Getting Started]() section for more detailed setup information.
+See the [Installation](wiki/Installation) section for more detailed setup information.

 ## About